All Episodes

 Yeah.

-Well, I got this uh idea.
+Well, I got this idea.

-Now, do you think the poll numbers that show that Hillary has a a majority of the Hispanic support?
+Now, do you think the poll numbers that show that Hillary has a majority of the Hispanic support, do you think they're accurate?

-I'll ask you both that question, Madeline first.
+I'll ask you both that question, Madeline, first.

-Well, I I think it's understating it.
+Well, I think it's understating it.

 I think George W. Bush got around that number.